openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  Compile-time error, if the situation is detected during compilation.

 A numeric types conversion (see :ref:`Primitive Types Conversions`) is performed on *index expression* to ensure that the resultant type is *int*.
-A compile-time error occurs otherwise.
+Otherwise, a compile-time error occurs.

-If the type of *object reference expression* after applying of optional '?.' operator is an array type *T*\[], then the type of the indexing expression is *T*.
+If the type of *object reference expression* after applying of the operator '?.' is an array type *T*\[], then the type of the indexing expression is *T*.

-The result of an indexing expression is a type *T* variable (i.e., a variable within the array selected by the value of that *index expression*).
+The result of an indexing expression is a variable of type *T* (i.e., a variable within the array selected by the value of that *index expression*).

-It is essential that, if type *T* is a reference type, then the fields of array elements can be changed by changing the resultant variable fields.
-An illustration is given in the example below:
+It is essential that, if type *T* is a reference type, then the fields of array elements can be modified by changing the resultant variable fields:

 .. index::
    array indexing expression